unisi-tech/unisi/README.md

 Optional 'update' handler is called when the user press Enter in the field.
 It can return None if OK or objects for updating as usual 'changed' handler.

-Optional selection property with parameters (start, end) is called when selection is happened.
-Optional autogrow property uses for serving multiline fileds.

 ### Range ###
 Number field for limited in range values.